zxbodya/rx-react-container/readme.md

-## React Rx Container
+## Rx React Container

-Container to connect React components to Observables and observers.

-It allows to easily connect React as a view layer for your rx application.
+Allows to use React as a view layer for RxJS application, and to wait for required data before first rendering.

+Works by wrapping React Component into container that:

+ * passes data form observables
+ * connects component to observers via callbacks

-Also it is super useful when doing isomorphic apps.
+Also it is super useful when doing isomorphic apps - it allows to wait for data before first render(actually it was one of my biggest reasons to make this library).

+If you are interested in history of this library - look at [gist about it](https://gist.github.com/zxbodya/20c63681d45a049df3fc).

+### Installation

+`npm install rx-react-container --save`

 ### Documentation

 Module exports function: